2005 24 Hours of Le Mans: Finish

 Tom Kristensen (pictured in 2006) took over from Jacky Ickx as the driver with the most overall victories at the 24 Hours of Le Mans.

 Unchallenged since the race's third hour, Kristensen won for the No. 3 Audi team in a time of 24:01:30.901 at an average speed of 210.216 km/h, two laps ahead of Boullion's No. 16 Pescarolo car.
 A further four laps separated the No. 2 Champion vehicle, which was third overall.
 Team Oreca, the final Audi vehicle, finished fourth, another two laps behind.
-It was Werner's first Le Mans victory, Lehto's second and Kristensen's seventh.
+It was Werner's first Le Mans victory, Lehto's second, and Kristensen's seventh since his first in and sixth in succession.
 Kristensen eclipsed Jacky Ickx's all-time record of six overall Le Mans wins, and Werner completed the Triple Crown of endurance racing (overall wins in the 24 Hours of Daytona, the 12 Hours of Sebring and the 24 Hours of Le Mans).
 It was also Audi's fifth overall victory and the last for the R8.
 The No. 64 Corvette maintained its two-lap advantage at the front of the LMGT1 field over the No. 63 car, earning the team their fourth class win.
 Aston Martin's No. 59 DBR9 completed the category podium in third.
-Alex Job won the LMGT2 category, unchallenged since the fifth hour of the race, two minutes ahead of White Lightning's No. 90 Porsche and seven laps ahead of Flying Lizard's No. 80 entry.
+Alex Job won the LMGT2 category, unchallenged since gaining the class lead in the fifth hour of the race, two minutes ahead of White Lightning's No. 90 Porsche and seven laps ahead of Flying Lizard's No. 80 entry.
 The race for the LMP2 class victory continued into the final hour, with the Ray Mallock Lola car overtaking the two Paul Belmondo Courage vehicles after they experienced mechanical problems with 45 minutes remaining.